chipzx92/DataEngineeringI320/docs/presentations/sql/aggregate_functions/index.md

 Examples include, `SUM` `AVG` `COUNT` and `DISTINCT`.

-One of the simplest is to add together all the of the values using `SUM`.
-This figure shows part of the tickets table from our `class_music_festival` database.
+One of the simplest aggregate functions is to add together all the values in a column using `SUM`.
+This figure shows part of the tickets table from our `music_festival` database.

 ![](images/tickets_price.png)